GTBitsOfGood/juno-sdk/README.md

 ## Usage

 The Juno SDK provides a set of APIs for managing various services.
-Each API is built to simplify interaction with specific Juno infrastructure components.
+Each API is built to simplify interactions with specific Juno infrastructure components.
 Below is an overview of how to use the main APIs.

 ### Authentication
 The **AuthApi** is used to handle authentication-related tasks, including issuing API keys and generating JWT tokens for secure access to Juno services.